Warren County Conservation District

 Varsity

-1st Place - First Place Flamingos - Youngsville High School
+1st Place - Kreepy Krustaceans - Tidioute Community Charter School

-2nd Place - Dragons #1 - Warren Area High School
+2nd Place - Scat Scarfers - Youngsville High School

-3rd Place - Bullfrogs - Tidioute community Charter School
+3rd Place - Warren Woodcocks - Warren Area High School

-4th Place - The Purple Gerbils - Sheffield Area High School
+4th Place - Purple Platypi - Youngsville High School

 Junior Varsity

-1st Place - Team Blue - Beaty-Warren Middle School
+1st Place - The Primary Marsupial - Eisenhower Middle School

-2nd Place - Pollywogs - Tidioute community Charter School
+2nd Place - Silly Squirrels - Youngsville Middle School

-3rd Place - Salamander Squad - Sheffield Area Middle School
+3rd Place - Sunny Sunflowers - Youngsville Middle School

-4th Place - Snail Squad - Sheffield Area Middle School
+4th Place - Sassy Sasquatches - Youngsville Middle School

 The Envirothon is an environmental, academic competition where 7th - 12th graders form teams of five students and test their knowledge on forestry, aquatics, wildlife, soils, and a current issue topic that changes every year.

 The Warren County Envirothon gives area youth an opportunity to learn an extensive amount of information about the natural world through resources in the subjects mentioned above.
-Partners involved in making this event a success include: PA Game Commission, DCNR Bureau of Forestry and the Natural Resources Conservation Service, the PA Department of Environmental Protection, the US Forest Service and the US Fish and Wildlife Service.
+Partners involved in making this event a success include: Chapman State Park, Pennsylvania Envirothon Inc, PA Game Commission, DCNR Bureau of Forestry, the Natural Resources Conservation Service, the US Fish and Wildlife Service, and the PA Department of Environmental Protection.

-In addition, various companies and organizations that offer financial support for this program are Pennsylvania Envirothon Inc, Cameron Energy Company, Zonta Club of Warren, Betts Industries, the Northern Allegheny Conservation Association, the Conewango Creek Watershed Association, American Legion - Post 658 and Post 758, Pleasant Twp., PA Trappers Association-District #1, and Whirley Industries.
-Of course none of the Conservation District’s educational programs would be possible without our Teacher Naturalist volunteers who are ready and willing to fill in with any duty required to make each event a success.
+In addition, various companies and organizations that offer financial support for this program are Zonta Club of Warren, Betts Industries, the Northern Allegheny Conservation Association, United Refining Company, the Conewango Creek Watershed Association, American Legion - Post 658 and Post 758, PA Trappers Association-District #1, Warren Elks Lodge, Ed Shults of Warren, Cherry Grove Twp., Cochran and Zandi Lumber, LLC, NWPA Environmental Literacy Coalition, A&B Heating & Sheet Metal Company, John Anderson Construction, Pennsylvania American Water, and Whirley Industries.
+Of course, none of the Conservation District’s educational programs would be possible without our volunteers who are ready and willing to fill in with any duty required to make each event a success.

-Youngsville High School - 1st Place in the 2022 Warren County Envirothon
+Tidioute Community Charter School - 1st Place in the 2025 Warren County Envirothon

 Youth Conservation Camp (YCC)